YufanZhao1/DAS-Group-12/DAS-Group-12.md

 Model comparison values for different models

-To choose the best fit for our model, we choose the model with low AIC, BIC and large deviance.
+To choose the best fit for our model, we choose the model with low AIC, BIC and low deviance.
 From the table above, we can see that model 1 has the highest BIC, so model 3 is the best fit compared to the erst.

 Now, lets look at the summary of model 3: